 This sounds like little and small things, but small things can make a huge difference.
 Just make sure you camp in a sustainable way by not leaving trash, food scraps, or anything else behind.
 Otherwise, this reason doesn’t count anymore.

 3. An experience like no other

 Camping is another way of experiencing the exhilarating Icelandic nature.
 You don’t just see it, but you feel it, you smell it and you hear it.
 Imagine laying in your tent or car, hearing the wind that rushes past you and a waterfall that clatters down in the background.
 Seeing a glimpse of the Northern Lights when you stick your head outside during a clear night.

 Then in the morning, you feel super fresh, waking up in the cold but oh so fresh air.
 Breathing in that air and smelling pure nature and absolutely nothing else (unless you are very lucky and your partner is preparing pancakes for breakfast!).

 In my opinion, these are 3 absolute legitimate reasons why you should go camping in Iceland.
 It brings your exploration and experience of this country to a whole new level.

 4 different ways of camping

 I hear you thinking.
-Yeah, camping, it sounds nice, but sleeping in a tentt keeps me from going!
+Yeah, camping, it sounds nice, but sleeping in a tent keeps me from going!
 Not such a big fan of a tent?
-I can bring you some good news: There are more possible ways to go camping in Iceland!
+I can bring you some good news: There are other ways to go camping in Iceland!

 Camping in a tent is the ultimate experience.
 You are literally out in nature.
 You can feel the wind blowing through the tent, hear everything as loud as it really is and smell the fresh air.